richardyoungdev/richardyoungdev/README.md

 Hey, I’m Richard! 👋

 I'm learning to be a software engineer.
-I have experience in entrepreneurship, military leadership, and healthcare.
+I have experience in entrepreneurship, military leadership, and management consulting.

 <!---
 richardyoungdev/richardyoungdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.